Mike Tomlin Steps Down as Steelers Coach: Prediction Markets & Odds

 🏗️ Will Mike Tomlin be fired?

-Mike Kafka being given even a 15% chance to stay with the New York Giants after being their interim head coach feels more than generous, but that's a head-scratcher for another time.
+Mike Kafka being given even an 11% chance to stay with the New York Giants after being their interim head coach feels more than generous, but that's a head-scratcher for another time.

 Tomlin stands alone among the tenured head coaches in a market that stipulates that for "yes" to hit the coach in question must be fired before Feb.
 28 at midnight.
-However, his chances to be sent packing are dropping quickly while falling by 18% recently.
+His likelihood to be sent packing had dropped recently but shot up to 46% after the Steelers' playoff loss to the Texans on the final day of NFL Wild Card Weekend.

-Somehow rising above all that to earn an upset win would bolster spirits even more in Pittsburgh after fans were chanting for Tomlin's ouster not long ago.
-But although the sting of losing would certainly go deep, it's quite possible Tomlin stays on regardless, and that winning the division, albeit barely, and getting to the playoffs was enough to save him.
+While an upset win would have helped Tomlin's likelihood of staving off the outside noise and staying in Pittsburgh another year, it's quite possible Tomlin stays on regardless and that winning the division, albeit barely, and getting to the playoffs was enough to save him.

 That's surely influencing a prediction market that seems increasingly confident Tomlin stays for now.
 As are insider reports, including ESPN's Adam Schefter recently reporting the "feeling is he'll be back in Pittsburgh for at least another year."